-Convertible Notes-On December 15, 2014, the Company issued \$172,500 of 1.75% convertible notes due December 2019 (the "Convertible Notes").
-The Convertible Notes are accounted for in accordance with ASC 470-20.
+Convertible Notes-On December 15, 2014, the Company issued \$172,500 of 1.75% convertible notes due December 2019 (the "2019 Notes").
+In May 2018, the Company issued \$345,000 of 1.75% convertible notes due June 2023 (the "2023 Notes").
+Collectively the "Convertible Notes" are accounted for in accordance with ASC 470-20.
 The Company has determined that the embedded conversion options in the Convertible Notes are not required to be separately accounted for as a derivative under GAAP.
 The Company separately accounts for the liability and equity components of Convertible Notes that can be settled in cash by allocating the proceeds from issuance between the liability component and the embedded conversion option, or equity component, in accordance with accounting for convertible debt instruments that may be settled in cash (including partial cash settlement) upon conversion.
 The value of the equity component is calculated by first measuring the fair value of the liability component, using the interest rate of a similar liability that does not have a conversion feature, as of the issuance date.
 The difference between the proceeds from the convertible debt issuance and the amount measured as the liability component is recorded as the equity component with a corresponding discount recorded on the debt.
 The Company recognizes the accretion of the resulting discount using the effective interest method as part of interest expense in its consolidated statements of operations.

 Non-controlling Interest-Effective February 1, 2014, the Company formed ERS with various third parties.
 ERS offers advisory and technology enabled services to financial advisors and retirement plans.
 In exchange for a 64.5% ownership interest in ERS, the Company contributed certain assets and has agreed to fund a certain amount of the operating expenses of ERS.
-As described in "Note 3 - Business Acquisitions," primarily due to the issuance of units related to the contributions of FinaConnect, Inc. ("FinaConnect") and Castle Rock Innovations, Inc. ("Castle Rock") and the purchase of additional ERS units acquired from the former owners of Klein Decisions, Inc. ("Klein"), the Company's ownership in ERS increased to 80.8% as of December 31, 2016.
-During the year ended December 31, 2017, the Company purchased an additional 15 units, which increased the Company's ownership percentage to 81.5% as of December 31, 2017.
+Primarily due to the issuance of units related to the contributions of FinaConnect, Inc. ("FinaConnect") and Castle Rock Innovations, Inc. and the purchase of additional ERS units acquired from the former owners of Klein Decisions, Inc. the Company's ownership in ERS increased to 81.5% as of December 31, 2016.
+During the year ended December 31, 2018, the Company purchased all remaining outstanding units for approximately \$6,560, which increased the Company's ownership percentage to 100% as of December 31, 2018.

 The allocation of gains and losses to the members of ERS is based on a hypothetical liquidation book value method in accordance with the ERS operating agreement.
-There were no losses for the years ended December 31, 2017, 2016 and 2015, reflected as non-controlling interest in the consolidated statements of operations.
+There were no losses for the years ended December 31, 2018, 2017 and 2016, reflected as non-controlling interest in the consolidated statements of operations related to ERS.